rcook/rust-appveyor-build-pack/BACKGROUND.md

 * [Git][git]
 * [7-Zip][7zip] on Windows and [Info-ZIP][info-zip] on Linux and macOS

 With these tools installed locally, you can fairly faithfully simulate an AppVeyor CI/CD environment for development and testing.
+Here are instructions for building [locally][run-build] with rust-appveyor-build-pack.

 ## AppVeyor environment